ZhangDasha/html-to-image/README.md

 - [toCanvas](#toCanvas)
 - [toPixelData](#toPixelData)

-Go with the following examples.
+Go with the following examples daXiang.

 #### toPng
 Get a PNG image base64-encoded data URL and display it right away: